michaldaniel/morningbird.eu/content/whats-on-my/mind.md

 ---
-layout: post
+layout: content
-tags: Markdown test
-description: Browser friendly description
-cover: /assets/img/mock-photo1.jpg
+title: What's on my desk?
+description: My hardware and home
 ---

 # Basic stuff
 This is a test post which will contain enough markup to test CSS styles.